whowell1/whowell1github.io/content/en/blog/cyber_deception.md

 **2. High-Fidelity Alerts**
 - Deception creates a low amount of false positives (no legitimate user should touch decoys)
 - Reduces alert fatigue for security teams
-- Allows EDR analysts to focus on real threats instead of investigating endless alerts

 **3. Attacker Intelligence**
 - Observe attacker techniques in a safe environment